-A 20-something male student going through my online course recently wrote to me with an important question:
+A male student going through my online course wrote me a question:

 Do you think that it is wise to wait until I have overcome RJ to a reasonable level before considering marriage?